Byron/benchmarksgame-cvs-mirror/README.md

 * **rebased-master**
   - contains `filtered-cvs-origin, as well as all files added by me to manage the mirror.
 * **filtered-cvs-origin**
   - `origin` with large files removed.
+They are not permitted by GitHub, see the [related issue][first bug]
 * **origin**
   - a direct copy of the original cvs repository, which is managed entirely by `git cvsimport`.
   - it is out of date, as a commit contains a file larger than what github can accept (i.e. 100MB)